Whataburger / 1718 West Loop North

 8715 West Loop South

 In October 1992, Kmart opened a PACE Membership Warehouse to complement Builder's Square to the immediate north.
 Lasting for just about 14 months, Kmart sold the chain a little more than a year later to Wal-Mart Stores, but this store was closed and liquidated with no replacement.
 Hobby Lobby opened in 1996 and takes up the left third of the building, K&G Superstore operates the middle half (opened 2000), and Planetary Cycles opened in 2012.
 More on the history in the building in a future update.
+The blank area closest to Jackwood was an Outback Steakhouse at 8731 West Loop South.
+It closed in January 2017 and was torn down later that year.

 Starbucks / 4660 N. Braeswood Blvd.